Last updated on 2026-04-20

 Program overview

-The College Diploma - Accounting program at Langara is designed to equip students with the essential skills and knowledge needed for a successful career in accounting.
-This two-year diploma program combines both business and academic courses, ensuring that students gain practical skills in accounting while also developing their proficiency in business decision-making and analysis.
-Graduates will be well-prepared to enter the workforce or pursue further education in accounting.
+The College Diploma in Accounting (Optional Co-op) at Langara College is designed to equip students with the essential skills and knowledge needed for a successful career in accounting.
+This two-year diploma program combines both business and academic courses, ensuring that students gain practical skills in accounting while also developing their business decision-making and analytical abilities.
+Graduates will have the opportunity to ladder into the Bachelor of Business Administration in Accounting and meet the prerequisites for the CPA Canada Advanced Certificate in Accounting and Finance (ACAF).

-Program Structure
+Program structure

-• Limited enrolment to ensure personalized attention
+- Limited enrolment to ensure personalized attention and support

 Featured Experiences